 I cannot help to remember Virginia Woolf and hers A room of one’s own when she tells us that behind an Anonymous author very often we can find hidden a woman.

 It’s because of this that I’ve decided to create this blog.
 To bring up the names of these brilliants but forgotten women.
-And maybe the next time someone talk with you about favourite artists you’ll be able to remember Berthe Morisot, Mary Cassat, Artemisia Gentileschi, Frida Kahlo, and many many others.
+And maybe the next time someone talk to you about favourite artists you’ll be able to remember Berthe Morisot, Mary Cassat, Artemisia Gentileschi, Frida Kahlo, and many many others.